Panchakki: History

-Most of the buildings in the dargah complex (including Panchakki) were erected by Turktaz Khan, a noble on the staff of Nizam-ul-Mulk Asaf Jah in about 1695 A. D. The oblong reservoir in front of the mosque and fountains were added 20 years later by Jamil Beg Khan.
+Most of the buildings in the dargah complex (including Panchakki) were erected by Turktaz Khan, a noble on the staff of Nizam-ul-Mulk Asaf Jah in about 1695 A. D. The oblong reservoir in front of the mosque and fountains was added 20 years later by Jamil Beg Khan.
 This water mill was designed to use the energy generated by flowing water from a nearby spring to turn the large grinding stones of the flour mill.
 Shah Musafir died in 1689.
 The watermill was used to grind grain for the pilgrims and disciples of saints as well as for the troops of the garrison.